- photo from icanhascheezburger

 I also try to get in habits of doing things (like music practice) as a habit.
 Like, daily at a certain time.
 I don't stress about it though."

 "I thought for a long time about this, and the only thing I consistently come up with is: do what makes you feel is right.
 It's cliche advice but so hard to take.
 There are so many times where I think what I am doing doesn't fell right, when really, it doesn't feel right to others and I am taking on their feelings as my own.
 It takes a lot of self awareness and courage to say, this is what I really want to do right now, be it writing or socializing.
 You should try things out and see what feel best for you.
 And also, take some time to get to know yourself enough to be able to actually make that discovery. [...]
 I try to think about what it is I really want to do, and accepting that.
-It's hard and I'm not always successful (unsuccessful more often than not) but ultimately, I'm hoping it will result in a happier self."
+It's hard and I'm not always successful (unsuccessful more often than not) but ultimately, I'm hoping it will result in a happier self."- a college friend

 Rule: My friends always amaze me at how smart they are.